Rishavraj839/LOAN-CASE-STUDY/README.md

 the loan are not rejected.
 Identification of such applicants using EDA is the aim of this case study.

+two main points -

+If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company

+If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company.

+The company wants to understand the driving factors (or driver variables) behind the loan default. i.e the variables which are strong in loan default.

 ## Software Used

+jupyter notebook

 ## Dataset Used